Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 Lock a bot to its current servers only.

-This means that, once you enable this, the bot will instantly leave all servers he will be invited in.
+This means that, once you enable this, the bot will instantly leave all servers she will be invited in.